 - Lost pay

 - Past and future pain and suffering caused by injuries

 - Wrongful death

 Many of our clients have shared their personal stories about their cases, including this testimonial: “I am so happy with the outcome of my case and I would recommend the firm to everyone who has been involved in an accident.”
 See our testimonials pages for further client statements.

 We understand the financial pressures that you are facing from a work-related injury or if your loved one was hurt on the job.
-Call Oresky & Associates, pllc for a free consultation with a member of our firm: (718) 993-9999.
+If you need legal assistance, contact the Bronx workplace accident lawyers at Oresky & Associates, PLLC at your nearest location to schedule a free consultation.
+We are here to help injured workers.